Reasons to Go

 5 Reasons to Visit South Georgia on Your Antarctica Cruise

-King penguins are the largest penguin species apart from emperors, and just one of these colorful, three-foot-tall birds is a memorable sight.
-Imagine, then, setting food amid a colony of hundreds of thousands of king penguins gathered at Salisbury Plain or Gold Harbor, their cries audible for miles around.
+Among South Georgia’s penguins, king penguins are the largest species apart from emperors, and the sight of these colorful, three-foot-tall birds is unforgettable.
+Imagine setting food amid a colony of hundreds of thousands of king penguins gathered at Salisbury Plain or Gold Harbor South Georgia, their cries audible for miles around.

 See an abundance of wildlife

-When people think of wildlife in the Antarctic region, they usually think penguins and not much else.
-South Georgia is actually one of the most biodiverse places on earth, a result of its large size and isolation from the mainland, and visitors can count on seeing a tremendous variety of mammals and birdlife, including the nesting wandering albatross.
+When people think of wildlife in the Antarctic region, they usually think of South Georgia penguins and not much else.
+But the island is actually one of the most biodiverse places on earth, a result of its large size and isolation from the mainland.
+Visitors can count on seeing a tremendous variety of mammals and birdlife, such as the light-mantled sooty albatross, all of which can be found on Gold Harbor South Georgia, perhaps the island’s most abundant wildlife region.

 Visit "the Alps of the Southern Ocean"